NCBI-Hackathons/ClinVar_in_3D/README.md

 ## What's the problem?

-In order for annotations to be viewed in iCn3D they must be retrieved from databases (e.g., dbSNP and ClinVar) using Ajax calls. _(more needed here)_
+In order for annotations to be viewed in iCn3D they must be retrieved from databases (e.g., dbSNP and ClinVar) using Ajax calls.

 ## Why should we solve it?